Club Penguin Rewritten: Release and reception

 Club Penguin Rewritten was launched on February 12, 2017.
 New York reported that Rewritten saw an influx of users during the COVID-19 pandemic, calling it a "thriving fandom".
 The game consisted of teens and young adults that had played the original game, who used the remake as a way of escapism from the pandemic.
 Rewritten leaned into its user growth by hosting virtual recreations of events such as proms and graduation ceremonies that had been cancelled as a result of the pandemic.
 The Hollywood Reporter described the demographics of Rewritten as primarily being high school and college students.
 The majority of Rewritten players were based in the United States.
 The game reached 100,000 registered players in April and one million registered players on October 4 of the same year.

-Kotaku described the game as the most popular Club Penguin Private Server and highlighted the game's speedrunning community.
+Kotaku described the game as the most popular private server, a term used to describe recreations of Club Penguin, and highlighted the game's speedrunning community.
 The shutdown of other private servers contributed to Rewritten's growing popularity, such as the closure of Club Penguin Online in 2020.
-On April 3, 2020, Singer-songwriter Soccer Mommy hosted a virtual concert for her album Color Theory through the site as part of an internet trend of musical video game performances influenced by the pandemic.
+On April 3, 2020, singer-songwriter Soccer Mommy hosted a virtual concert for her album Color Theory through the site as part of an internet trend of musical video game performances influenced by the pandemic.
 Allison stated that Club Penguin was "a game that everyone remembers [as] a kid", and alluded to the nostalgic desire to play the game during the pandemic: "I feel like a lot of people were also doing the same thing I was doing: logging back on when we were all stuck inside, and playing [...] just for fun."

 At an interview with The Hollywood Reporter, Lance Priebe, one of the developers of Club Penguin, praised Rewritten's use of communication during the pandemic.
-In March of 2020 a Rewritten staff member said that the game was receiving 30,000 new users every day.
-The developers described Rewritten's culture as revolving around social media phenomenon such as Vine, and classic in-game trends such as "tipping the iceberg".
+In March 2020, a Rewritten staff member said that the game was receiving 30,000 new users every day.
+The developers described Rewritten's culture as revolving around social media phenomena such as Vine, and classic in-game trends such as "tipping the iceberg".
 In April 2020, Disney sent a DMCA notice to Google with concerns over the Club Penguin Rewritten domain, which they claimed infringed upon the Club Penguin trademark.
 A second notice was filed a month later.
 Google did not respond to or address Disney's request.
 By late 2020, Rewritten was estimated to have eight million registered users.